 Patch and seal the surface of your driveway, filling holes and cracks with asphalt patch.
 Apply fresh sealer to make a worn asphalt driveway look new again.

-Use an arbor or trellis to give form to your yard and complement your plantings.
+For exterior design on a dime, use an arbor or trellis to give form to your yard and complement your plantings.

 Install brick edging or apply a colorful concrete stain to the surface to add character to a plain concrete walkway.
+This cheap curb appeal idea is a quick way to transform your front entry, driveway, or garden path.

 Take a weekend to freshen up your home's exterior.
 Aluminum, wood, and vinyl siding are safe surfaces to power wash, as are wood decks and concrete sidewalks.
 If you don't own a power washer, you can rent one from your local home improvement center.